 Why?
 For starters, I’m getting too many private messages (I wish I could turn them off, but that’s not possible) and while I don’t mind helping out with a quick answer, most of the time it’s a bit too detailed for that and the individual doesn’t have the same budget as a corporate client.
 In the past, I’ve just referred folks back to the public Adobe and InDesign Secrets forums, Lynda.com, and YouTube, but there are times where only a personal back and forth will help.

 In that regard, I believe I’ve come up with a win-win solution.
-I’m now offering one-on-one InDesign question and answer sessions via Skype at a cost of $60 for 30 minutes or $95 for an hour.
+I’m now offering one-on-one InDesign question and answer sessions via Google Meet at a cost of $60 for 30 minutes or $100 for an hour.
 You get your answers and I make a few bucks.

 A few rules:

-- Payment is in advance via Zelle or Venmo.
+- Payment is in advance via Zelle.
 No credit cards.
 No checks.

 - You ask the questions and I’ll do my very best to answer them as quickly and accurately as possible.
 I’m not going to do any prep for these sessions.

-- Skype means Skype.
+- Google Meet means Google Meet.
 It works.
-Don’t ask me to sign up for something else or install some other software.
+I do have a free Zoom account so if you only want a 30 minute session I vcan use that.
+Besides that, please don’t ask me to sign up for something else or install some other software.

 If those rules don’t scare you away, visit the contact page to get started.
 For more details visit my business site.
 If you want to discuss more detailed training or consulting, let me know.
 I’ll be happy to discuss that.